The document is archived and information here might be outdated

 A tape library or standalone tape drive must be physically attached to the DPM server.
 The tape library can be direct SCSI attached or SAN.

 D2D2T + Azure—Back up data to Azure.
 Note that you can retain DPM data in Azure for up to 99 years.

 You can only select to back up data to Azure when you select short-term to disk.

 Azure can be used as storage for Hyper-V, SQL Server, and file server data.

 Azure can only be used to backup data from servers running Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2 with SP1.
 DPM must be running on System Center 2012 SP1 or System Center 2012 R2.

-Maximum storage retention period for DPM data in Azure is 3360 days.
+Maximum storage retention period for DPM data in Azure is up to 99 years.